 At St. Paul’s we know that God has gifted each of us with tremendous qualities and talents to share.
 No doubt, you’re already using some of these in service to the world through your workplace, in your families, and in the wider community.
 If you’re looking for additional avenues here at St. Paul’s — or help in seeking areas in the world in which to serve — we’re happy to talk more.
 Our clergy and pastoral staff are happy to chat about discerning particular paths and ministry coordinators are happy to talk more about avenues for involvement within St. Paul’s itself.

-As a start, you can contact Anne Watkins, Parish Consultant for Member Engagement to learn more about these and other aspects of St. Paul’s life.
+As a start, you can contact us, with your particular area of interest and we can direct you to that ministry’s coordinator to learn more about it and other aspects of St. Paul’s life.

 Some specific areas you may want to explore: